mongodb/docs/source/reference/mongoimport.rst

    restore data into a MongoDB instance that already has data, or to restore only some data in the specified imported data set.

+TODO this should be mongoimport, not mongorestore

 .. option:: --fields <field1[,filed2]>, -f <field1[,filed2]>

    Specify a field or number fields to *import* from the data export.
 All other fields present in the export will be *excluded* during importation.
 Comma separate a list of fields to limit the fields imported.

+TODO "import form the data export" is a little confusing

 .. option:: --fieldFile <filename>